puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_reserved.markdown

 Reserved Words
 -----

-Several words are **reserved** in the Puppet language.
+Several words in the Puppet language are **reserved**.
 This means they:

 * Cannot be used as bare word strings --- you must quote these words if you wish to use them as strings.
 * Cannot be used as names for custom functions.